 EDUCATORS: Check out the Flexible Instrumentation Big Band charts from VJC Publications.
 And hear this great new music on our YouTube channel.
 VJC Publications offers flex. charts that don't compromise.
+Please note that 100% of every VJC Publication purchase goes back into supporting the educational activities of the Valley Jazz Cooperative.

 LESSONS AND WORKSHOPS